shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-customer/index.md

 #### Required Parameters

-It is required to to parameterize this API-Call.
+It is required to parametrize this API call.
 The following parameters are available:

 | Identifier      | Parameter | DB column                    | Example call                              |
 |-----------------|-----------|------------------------------|-------------------------------------------|
 | Customer Id     | id        | s_user.id                    | /api/customers/2                          |
 | Customer number | number    | s_user_billingaddress.number | /api/customers/20003?useNumberAsId=true   |

-* **useNumberAsId=true** - This tells the API to query the customers's data by its number, not by its actual identifier.
-Otherwise the syntax is just **/api/customers/id**.
-It is not possible to provide both parameter at the same time.
+* **useNumberAsId=true** - This tells the API to query the customer's data by its number, instead of its actual identifier.
+Otherwise, the syntax is just **/api/customers/id**.
+It's not possible to provide both parameters at the same time.

 ### Return Value